JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Computing-with-Monads/src/01-Monad-State/04-Monad-State.md

 | `runStateLike`<br>`m` is undefind | `runStateT`
 | `runStateLike`<br>`m` is `Identity` | `runState`

+The `T` in `StateT` stands for "Transformer": it can transform any monad (e.g. a Stack type) into a State Monad that exposes state manipulating computations.

 ## Reading MonadState's Do Notation

 Because the `StateT`/`StateFunction` is a Monad, we can write code via do notation.
 However, reading through its `do notation` is strange at first.
+As you read through this next code snippet, you might wonder two things:
+1. How does `StateT` produce a value type instead of a Tuple type?
-As you read through this next code snippet, **you will probably wonder, "But if `bind`/`>>=` produces an instance of the `value` type and not the `Tuple` type, how can we still use `state` as an argument since we never pass it into the function?"**:
+2. How can we still use the `state` as an argument in `state` since we never pass it into the function?"
 ```purescript
                   -- StateT StateType Identity ValueType
 state_do_notation :: State  StateType          ValueType